Wixel/Frank-Sinatra/README.md

 The is a starting point and is by no means a complete application.
 You should be able to use this to kick the fire for your own applications relatively fast.
 We use this over at [Wixel](http://wixelhq.com) for fast prototyping.

-I assume you have GIT installed and understand how to use it via the command line.
+I assume you have Git installed and understand how to use it via the command line.
 HTML5 Boilerplate has been included by default to help you speed up your front-end creation.

 ## Installation ##